Avoiding Accidents With Motorcycles

 - Call a lawyer.
 If you believe the other driver is at fault in a motorcycle accident then its time to get legal representation.
 A Bakersfield lawyer can review all aspects of your case to determine liability and work to get you sufficient compensation.
 Depending on the specific circumstances related to your situation, you may be able to obtain compensation for:

 - Medical assistance, including ER visits and rehabilitative care

 - Pain and suffering related to the accident

 - Property damage

 - Other losses you incur as a result of the incident

-Your lawyer will need all of the information related to your case, including copies of any police reports, witness statements, and medical exams and treatments.
-Include all bills you get as a result of that medical care as well as any bills associated with repairing your vehicle.
-This information will help strengthen your case in an effort to get you the maximum amount of compensation that you’re entitled to.
+Your lawyer will need all of the information related to your case.
+This includes copies of any police reports, witness statements, and medical exams and treatments.
+This also includes all bills collected from medical care as well as any bills associated with vehicle repairs.
+Providing as much information as you can strengthen the case and help you in your efforts in getting the maximum amount of compensation.

-In the event of a motorcycle accident, only a Bakersfield lawyer will be able to tell you if you are eligible to seek compensation from the other driver and their insurance company.
+If a motorcycle accident occurs, our lawyers will tell you if you are eligible to seek compensation.
 At the Law Office of Kyle W. Jones, we work hard to get each of our clients the compensation they deserve for their injuries.
-Contact us today to schedule a free consultation.
+Contact us today to schedule a free appointment.